 You can click on any of the folders at any time to see the applicants within that folder.

-Use the "View" drop-down to switch between the default Grid View and the other convenient layout options, such as List View, Video View, Audio View, and Schedule View.
+You may switch between the default Grid View and the other convenient layout options, such as List View, Video View, Audio View, and Schedule View.

 You can request a self-taped audition, live in-person audition, or live virtual audition from talent on a per-applicant basis, by clicking on the Request Audition button on their application.